DUI Court Process in Pittsburgh | Our Defense Attorneys Can Help

 Preliminary Hearing

 In Allegheny County, the first time you appear in court on your DUI case will be at your preliminary hearing, which will usually take place within three to 10 days of your arrest.
-Your hearing will be held in the Pittsburgh Municipal Court building, located at 660 First Avenue, or in the Magisterial District Court office specified on your criminal complaint.
+Your hearing will be held in the Pittsburgh Municipal Court building, located at 660 First Avenue, or in the Magisterial District Court office that’s specified on your criminal complaint.

 Your preliminary hearing will be the most important hearing on your case.
 At the hearing, the Commonwealth of Pennsylvania has to prove a prima facie case, which means that prosecutors must prove that a DUI crime was committed and probably you were the one who committed it.